Asgard archaea: Taxonomy

-Asgard archaeal mobilome
+In the depicted scenario, the Eukaryota are deep in the Asgard archaeal tree.
+A favored scenario is syntrophy, where one organism depends on the feeding of the other.
+An α-proteobacterium was incorporated to become the mitochondrion.
+In culture, extant Asgard archaea form various syntrophic dependencies.
+Gregory Fournier and Anthony Poole have proposed that Asgard archaea is part of "the Eukaryote tree", forming a taxon they call "Eukaryomorpha" defined by "shared derived characters" (eukaryote signature proteins).
+The kingdom contains one phylum, Promethearchaeota.

+Genomic elements

 Viruses

 Several family-level groups of viruses associated with Asgard archaea have been discovered using metagenomics.
-The viruses were assigned to Lokiarchaeia, Thorarchaeia, Odinarchaeia and Helarchaeia hosts using CRISPR spacer matching to the corresponding protospacers within the viral genomes.
+The viruses were assigned to Promethearchaeia, "Thorarchaeia", "Odinarchaeia" and "Helarchaeia" hosts using CRISPR spacer matching to the corresponding protospacers within the viral genomes.
 Two groups of viruses (called 'verdandiviruses') are related to archaeal and bacterial viruses of the class Caudoviricetes, i.e., viruses with icosahedral capsids and helical tails; two other distinct groups (called 'skuldviruses') are distantly related to tailless archaeal and bacterial viruses with icosahedral capsids of the realm Varidnaviria; and the third group of viruses (called wyrdviruses) is related to archaea-specific viruses with lemon-shaped virus particles (family Halspiviridae).
 The viruses have been identified in deep-sea sediments and a terrestrial hot spring of the Yellowstone National Park.
 All these viruses display very low sequence similarity to other known viruses but are generally related to the previously described prokaryotic viruses, with no meaningful affinity to viruses of eukaryotes.

 Mobile genetic elements

-In addition to viruses, several groups of cryptic mobile genetic elements have been discovered through CRISPR spacer matching to be associated with Asgard archaea of the Lokiarchaeia, Thorarchaeia and Heimdallarchaeia lineages.
+In addition to viruses, several groups of cryptic mobile genetic elements have been discovered through CRISPR spacer matching to be associated with Asgard archaea of the Promethearchaeia, "Thorarchaeia" and "Heimdallarchaeia" lineages.
 These mobile elements do not encode recognizable viral hallmark proteins and could represent either novel types of viruses or plasmids.